The U.S. & Gavi, the Vaccine Alliance

-The GAVI Alliance (GAVI) is an independent, public-private partnership and multilateral funding mechanism that aims to “save children’s lives and protect people’s health by increasing access to immunization in poor countries”.1 Created in 1999, GAVI was formally launched in January 2000.
-Through December 2013, the partnership had received over $9 billion in donor financing.
-Contributions to GAVI are provided by public and private donors directly, or through donor investments in two innovative financing mechanisms – the International Finance Facility-Immunisation (IFFIm) and the Advance Market Commitment (AMC).2 In turn, GAVI has disbursed over $6.4 billion in support of immunization programs in 76 low- and middle-income countries.3
+Gavi, the Vaccine Alliance (Gavi) is an independent, public-private partnership and multilateral funding mechanism that aims to “save children’s lives and protect people’s health by increasing access to immunization in poor countries”.1 Created in 1999, Gavi was formally launched in January 2000.
+Through September 2014, the partnership had received over $10 billion in financing.2 Gavi receives contributions through direct donations from public and private donors, through matching funds programs, and through donor investments in two innovative financing mechanisms – the International Finance Facility-Immunisation (IFFIm) and the Advance Market Commitment (AMC).3 In turn, Gavi has committed over $8.7 billion in support of immunization programs in 76 low- and middle-income countries (as of June 2014).4

-The U.S. government has supported GAVI since its creation, including through direct financial contributions, participation in governance, and technical assistance.
-The U.S. has been one of GAVI’s top government donors, as measured by direct contributions, having provided approximately 11% of all contributions received by the Alliance from 2000 through December 2013 (Figure 1).
+The U.S. government has supported Gavi since its creation, including through direct financial contributions, participation in governance, and technical assistance.
+The U.S. has been one of Gavi’s top government donors, as measured by direct contributions, having provided approximately 10% of all contributions received by the Alliance from 2000 through September 2014 (Figure 1).

-The GAVI Alliance, initially created as a partnership of donors, recipient governments, and other organizations, reorganized as a Swiss Foundation with international institution status in 2009.
+Gavi, initially created as a partnership of donors, recipient governments, and other organizations, reorganized as a Swiss Foundation with international institution status in 2009.
 It maintains two offices, in Geneva and in Washington D.C., but does not have program staff in-country.
-A team of Country Responsible Officers based in Geneva oversee the partnership at country level and work closely with country governments, partner organizations (particularly UNICEF, WHO, and the World Bank), and civil society organizations to assist countries improve national immunization programs.
-GAVI is governed by a broad set of public and private stakeholders, with the U.S. government involved in several of the Alliance’s core governance components.
+A team of Country Responsible Officers based in Geneva oversees the partnership at country level and works closely with country governments, partner organizations (particularly UNICEF, WHO, and the World Bank), and civil society organizations to assist countries improve national immunization programs.
+Gavi is governed by a broad set of public and private stakeholders, with the U.S. government involved in several of the Alliance’s core governance components.

-GAVI’s 28-member board sets the funding policies and strategic direction for the partnership.
-Its membership is composed as follows10:
+Gavi’s 28-member board sets the funding policies and strategic direction for the partnership.
+Its membership is composed as follows9:

 - 5 seats for developing country governments,